 Open the VBA editor and create the following macro.
 If you prefer, a previous post covers creating an empty macro using the Word interface.
 Either way, the result will look something like:

-The single quote tells VBA the rest of the text on that line is a comment meant for human readers.
-The note is longer in this macro because it does more than just insert a fixed note.
+The single quotes tell VBA the rest of the text on that line is a comment meant for human readers.
+The note is longer in this macro because it does more than just insert a fixed note, and we make an extra assumption that should be mentioned.
 We start our macro steps on the empty line.

 Insert a contextual novel note